Baganda: Culture and society

-The word Kiganda is usually used in reference to the Baganda culture.
+The adjective Kiganda is usually used in reference to the Baganda culture.

 Names

+The surnames of the Baganda are unique and with a few exceptions depend on one's clan.

+Okwalula abaana (naming and confirming children in a clan)

+In the old days, the Baganda held a ceremony called okwalula abaana at which a child was named and confirmed as a member of the clan.
+A piece of the child's umbilical cord (that had been saved at the child's birth) was used to confirm belonged to the father or was a result of adultery.
+Modern ways of doing paternity tests have rendered the old ways obsolete although some parents still keep pieces of the child's umbilical cord.
+However, taking DNA paternity tests without cause has also become very controversial.

 Naming of twins

 The names and titles of people related to twins are unique.
 The father of twins is called ssaalongo; a mother of twins is nnaalongo.
 The surname of the older twin is Wasswa if the twin is a boy and Babirye if the older twin is a girl.
 The surname of the younger twin is Nnakato for a girl and Kato for a boy.
 Kigongo is the surname given to the boy who was born before the twins and Kizza the surname of the child born right after the twins.
 Ssaabalongo is another title given to the Kabaka.

+The naming and confirmation of twins is more elaborate and involves a lot of drinking, eating, using obscene words, some promiscuity and dancing.
+This ceremony is called okuzina abalongo.
+Some of the people who attend these ceremonies may have to go through a cleansing ceremony called okukansira especially if they ended up committing adultery.
+These customs and rites are not very common these days because Baganda parents who belong to the Abrahamic religions generally consider them evil as they generally involve invoking the old Baganda gods (the Lubaales).

 Surnames inspired by Kiganda mythology

 Some surnames given to boys and girls were inspired by mythology or by traditional gods (Lubaale) or events.